inthecatsdreams/vita-volume/README.md

 # How to use

-Set the value you want, 0 being the lowest and 30 the maximum (25 for AVLS forced vitas) You can also use predifined profiles now (as of version 2.0).
+Set the value you want, 0 being the lowest and 30 the maximum (25 for AVLS forced vitas)

 and then press square to reboot.